 The mulch has been placed, shrubs pruned, perennials dead-headed and cut back, new plants carefully placed and designated established perennials divided and transplanted…the garden renovation is complete.
 And it worked; your garden is looking fabulous, just like it should.

-Now it’s time to sit back, let the plants fill out and do nothing but relax until the next weeding… Almost.
+Now it’s time to sit back, let the plants fill out and do nothing but relax until the next weeding…well, almost.

-Here is THE SHE SHED’s guide to caring for your newly renovated garden.
+Here is our guide to caring for your newly renovated garden.

 Trees and shrubs